 There is a fine for a tax resident not filing tax declarations by March 31st (Tax Code, Article 274); if you are late up to 2 months you pay an extra 5% of the amount you were due to pay and if you are late by more than 2 months your fine will be 10% on top of the original tax due.

 The statute of limitations in Georgia is 3 years.
-Meaning, failure to make a declaration could result in back taxes for up to 3 years, and 18.25%p.a. interest on all taxes you are assessed to owe from missed declarations.
+Meaning, failure to make a declaration could result in back taxes for up to 3 years, and 18.25% p.a. interest on all taxes you are assessed to owe from missed declarations.
+Interest is not applied to the penalty fine, only to the tax originally owed.

 Work Performed Outside Georgia May Or May Not Be Taxed